 Currently, only UC Merced runs a set of courses in World Heritage, making our campus a pioneer in this field of study within the University of California system.

 Program Learning Outcomes

-- Develop a critical understanding of heritage as a cultural process and of the role of World Heritage in contemporary society;
+- Explain and illustrate heritage as a cultural process and the role of World Heritage in contemporary society.

-- Dialog with different disciplines such as art, architecture, history, anthropology, archeology, cognitive science, computer science, management, and geography and global policies to learn how various academic disciples and methodologies contribute to World Heritage;
+- Dialogue with different disciplines such as anthropology, archaeology, architecture, art, art history, cognitive science, computer science, cultural and natural resource management, earth science, geography, global policies, and history to interpret how various academic disciplines and methodologies contribute to World Heritage.

-- Become proficient in key principles and policies of natural and cultural heritage protection and management by mastering international policies, theoretical approaches, best practices and operating procedures and;
+- Explain key principles and policies of natural and cultural heritage protection and management by mastering international policies, theoretical approaches, best practices, and operating procedures.

-- Experience visits to monuments, cultural landscapes, museums and historic sites and comprehend their value for local communities and humanity at large.
+- Analyze monuments, cultural landscapes, museums, and historic sites and explain their value for local communities and humanity at large.

 For additional information on the World Heritage minor at UC Merced, please visit the World Heritage website.

 For World Heritage minor requirements, please consult your catalog.